 The sanctuary also features a Skinner pipe organ.
 On the wall at the rear of the sanctuary are plates bearing the names of all the pastors who have served in all four locations of the church.

 The education unit has 33 classrooms and meeting rooms.
-This includes rooms for the Wesley Student Organization on the second floor.
 Also in the education unit are office space, a resource center, a main kitchen, some kitchenettes and McMurry Chapel, which can seat about 135 people.

 One writer referred to Missouri Methodist Church as the "Cathedral on Ninth Street."
 Missouri United Methodist Church was placed on the National Register of Historic Places on September 4, 1980.